Visions and Goals

 |Centre||Vacancy Rate |

 |Niagara||1.5%||The Niagara rental housing market has experienced a decline in the vacancy rate for the fourth consecutive year, dropping from 2.2% in 2016 to 1.5% in 2017 |

 Canada Mortgage and Housing Corporation (CMHC): Rental Market Reports (2017)

 Issuances of the housing stability plan assistance

 Average number of days in shelter per user

 Households were helped through homelessness prevention services

-Households were on the affordable housing waitlist
+Households were on the affordable housing waitlist in 2017

 Households received a forgivable loan to help buy their first home